raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 <img src="https://i.pinimg.com/736x/c8/6e/0a/c86e0ac9ce4bc0008f539f54ce018bb5.jpg" alt="review" width="45%" align="center"/>

-### Think-Pair-Share Activities to Increase Critical Thinking and Reward Attendance
+### Think-Pair-Share Activities to Promote Peer-Peer Teaching and Reward Attendance

 Challenge: Sometime you (the teacher) know too much and can't explain it simply.
 Sometime you know too little and can't explain with enough detail.
 Think-Pair-Share allows students to learn from each other and rewards them for showing up to class.